musikalkemist/spotifyplaylistgenerator/README.md

 This is the source code for the "Create Spotify Playlists with Python" video on The Sound of AI YouTube channel.

-Chec out the video at:
+Check out the video at:

 ## Install
 Install the necessary Python packages by running: